 |By Jacqueline Hansen, Amnesty International’s Major Campaigns and Women’s Human Rights Campaigner.|

-Amnesty International talked to Holly as part of a series marking the 10th anniversary of the Stolen Sisters report on violence against Indigenous women.
-We asked Holly for her reflections on progress made and remaining challenges in making sure that there are No More Stolen Sisters.
+Amnesty International interviewed Darlene as part of a series marking the 10th anniversary of the Stolen Sisters report on violence against Indigenous women.
+We asked Darlene for her reflections on progress made and remaining challenges in making sure that there are No More Stolen Sisters.
 Here is what she had to say.

 How are you working to address violence against Indigenous women?

 Collaborations with new projects like the REDress Project (red dress exhibit, traveling from campus to campus), Walking With Our Sisters (book chapter and vamp exhibit), and connecting to local Ariel Sallows chairs.
 Engaging and building rapport with the families, supporting their vigils, marches, searches, trials if need be.
 Remembering those who are missing and those missing-found-murdered, collaborating with like-minds and creating diverse ways that are not highly bureaucratic and dependant on government and municipalities to provide support.

 What is the importance of families working together?

 Families working together is important as it builds strength.
 They share tips on searches, work with justice personnel including victim services, judges, investigators, frontline police, media, etc. All these understandings can make for speedier work and put pressure on police services to not let too much time pass when searching and doing missing persons reports.